 Every February, or sometimes in March, for a few weeks Venice becomes a playground for adults.
-The city is invaded by hoards of party-animals filling the narrow paths to such an extent that the local police has to limit the Calli to one way traffic only.
-About this phenomena, the thoughts vary a lot.
+The city is invaded by hoards of party animals filling the narrow paths to such an extent that the local police has to limit the Calli to one-way traffic only.
+About this phenomenon, the thoughts vary a lot.
 From those who say it’s just a lot of noise and drunk people dirtying La Serenissima, to those who love it and take out their holiday to match the period of the Carnival.
 If you like it or not, there’s still one thing that we all can agree upon.
 One aspect of Il Carnevale that conquers all and sets every disapproval aside… And that’s La Frittella or La Frito’a as it’s called in dialect.

 La Frittella is a wonderful pastry that’s served in this period and only in this period.
 It’s full and heavy and if it’s made in the correct way it has that perfect balance of sweet and rural aroma, characteristics which have made it famous in all the world.
 It’s the Queen of all the wonderful Venetian dishes and it has no equal in its simplicity and its excellence.

 The recipe is quite simple.
 Eggs, flour, butter, and milk.
 Throw it all in a bowl and add some raisins, some pine nuts, a little vanilla, and a pinch of salt.
 And of course, yeast.
 Then you form roles, an inch or a little more in diameter, deep fry them, and you’re done.
 Now even if this seems simple enough, you will find a huge variety of taste and quality.
 First of all, many have fillings.
 Custard, Eggnog… Nutella and sometimes you can find even stranger things inside them.
 So to add to the great difference in baking perfection from one pastry shop to another, you also have to judge the content, the stuff inside.